|

 March 22nd, 2010

-The former Salomon Brothers bond trader who lifted the lid on sharp practice in Wall Street with Liar’s Poker in 1989 has returned to his former stamping ground.
+42010-podcast.jpg_standard_600x400The former Salomon Brothers bond trader who lifted the lid on sharp practice in Wall Street with Liar’s Poker in 1989 has returned to his former stamping ground.

-In his new book, The Big Short: Inside the Doomsday Machine, Michael Lewis focuses not on bulge-bracket banks but on a small band of wacky outsiders, including one described as “a loner with a glass eye, a medical degree and Asperger’s syndrome.”
+In a new book, The Big Short: Inside the Doomsday Machine, Michael Lewis focuses not on bulge-bracket banks but on a small band of wacky outsiders, including one described as “a loner with a glass eye, a medical degree and Asperger’s syndrome.”

 These near-cranks include tiny hedge fund players and short-sellers from the fringes of society who, in the mid-Noughties, had the nouse to recognise that the mortgage-backed securities (MBSs) and collaterized debt obligations (CDOs) markets were an accident waiting to happen.
-Rather than accumulating such dross, they chose to short-sell it, and they never lost their nerve even as more establishment firms continued to amass such products.

-I won’t go further into this extraordinary group of individuals—Lewis does that far better than I ever could in the book.
+I won’t go further into this extraordinary group of individuals—Lewis does that far better than I ever could in his book.
 Suffice to say that Reuters blogger Felix Salmon has described The Big Short as “probably the single best piece of financial journalism ever written.”

-In a long interview with Bloomberg, Lewis has explained how he feels Wall Street has changed since the 1960s and 1970s.
 He traced the roots of the cultural shift to the late 1970s and 1980s.
-That was when the old “partnership model”—whereby Wall Street (and also City of London) firms were small, specialized, had a long-term perspective, and focused on serving their clients’ needs—was abandoned.
+That was when the old “partnership model” — whereby Wall Street (and also City of London) firms were small, specialized, had a long-term perspective, and focused on serving their clients’ needs — was abandoned.

 “No partnership would have ever allowed itself to own billions of dollars of AAA-rated CDOs backed by subprime.
 It just wouldn’t have happened.
 They would have scrutinized it in a different way.”

-Short URL: http://www.ianfraser.org/?p=1047
+Short URL: https://www.ianfraser.org/?p=1047

 Posted by on Mar 22 2010.
 Filed under Blog.
 You can follow any responses to this entry through the RSS 2.0.
 You can leave a response or trackback to this entry